skdotv/mini-qwen-chat/README.md

 The current retrieval flow requests the top 6 candidates, takes the best score, and keeps documents whose score is below `best_score + 0.15`.
 This acts as a simple confidence filter so weakly related chunks do not dilute the final prompt.

-### Diagram Selection Guide
+### Diagrams

-- Use `System Architecture` when you want to explain the overall design.
+-  `System Architecture` explains overall design.
-- Use `Ingestion Pipeline` when you want to explain how documents are stored in the vector database.
+-  `Ingestion Pipeline`  how documents are stored in the vector database.
-- Use `Retrieval Pipeline` when you want to explain how a user query becomes a grounded answer with citations.
+-  `Retrieval Pipeline`  how a user query becomes a grounded answer with citations.

 ## 🔄 Data & Prompt Flow